-David Sulak is a multi-disciplinary artist who lives and works in Louise, Texas.
+David Sulak (b.
+1967) is a multi-disciplinary artist who lives and works in Louise, Texas.
 Sulak’s work is a shrine to everyday items that have made an impression on him: an Oldsmobile seen around his Texas town, his grandmother’s couch, the kitchen of the house he and his mother share.
 Some of the drawings portray a single object, while other pieces contain a multitude of these nostalgic objects.
 The sculptural representations are composed of paper and tape and contain astonishing detail, reserved only for things of great love.
 Sulak works entirely from memory; whether he is making a sculptural rendering of the state school he attended or drawing a dashboard of car, his attention to minutia demonstrates his appreciation for the subject and the memory it conjures.
-David has been a gallery artist at SAGE since June 2018; in January 2019, SAGE represented David's work in a solo exhibition at New York City's Outsider Art Fair, the premiere art fair in the world for self-taught artists.
+David has been a gallery artist at SAGE since June 2018; SAGE represented David's work at New York City's Outsider Art Fair, the premiere art fair in the world for self-taught artists, in 2019 and 2020.